-Yerba Mate: Practically all of the vitamins necessary to sustain life
+Yerba mate tea has all of the vitamins necessary to sustain life.

 This isn’t a chemistry lesson, and I’m not someone with a scientific background (bear with me!), but I’m going to do my best to explain several chemicals, compounds, molecules, and vitamins that are key to Yerba Mate’s chemical composition, which makes it one of the healthiest and most amazing natural cocktails in the world.
 Within this article, I’ll discuss the following things that are only a few of the things that constitute Yerba Mate: